parv-nangalia/AndroSafe/README.md

 - Android studio was used to test out the functinality in an android environment.

-  - UI is simple, starting with a load page asking the user to choose between cassification for apps or urls.
+  - UI is simple, starting with a load page asking the user to choose between classification for apps or urls.
   - User is then prompted to upload a file which needs to be classified.
   - Our model classifies the sample as benign or malignant using one of the two classifiers.